King Meets Mikati, Says Jordan Stands With Lebanon

 Date

+his majesty stresses Jordan's readiness to support Lebanese people, mitigate impact of ongoing war on them King says Jordan is working in coordination with Arab, key international actors to end Israeli war on Lebanon

-King Abdullah II on Monday stressed that Jordan stands with Lebanon and its sovereignty, security, and stability, according to a royal court statement.
+AMMAN - His Majesty King Abdullah on Monday stressed that Jordan stands with Lebanon and its sovereignty, security, and stability.

 The King warned that the continuation and expansion of the Israeli war on Lebanon would lead to a regional war with grave consequences.